andymikulski/andymikulski.github.io/about.md

 After getting hired by a small digital shop, I moved to Boulder, Colorado and worked on both small and large projects in Rails/Sitecore environments.
 I soon began working as a contract developer on my own, working for clients such as ad agencies and small startups.
 After a year or so of working freelance, I applied to Mozilla.

-Currently, I am working remotely in Longmont, CO as a Front-End Engineer for [Mozilla](https://www.mozilla.org/en-US/firefox/) on the Product Delivery team.
-When I'm not working, I like to study video game development, play with my dog Marley, and explore all the countless outdoorsy things you can do in Colorado!
+Currently, I am in the process of relocating to Western New York, where I plan to work as a contract web/game developer.
+Interested in working together?
+[Email me!](mailto:andy.mikulski+work@gmail.com)

 <!-- I'm actively searching for challenging opportunities that can really push me to my limits.
 Have a lead on something good?
 Get in touch with me via email! -->